Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 Biomass, unexpectedly, is the greatest carbon store, with 100 billion tonnes of it.
 The temperature sustains strong rates of photosynthesis, which creates more plant matter and a positive feedback loop ensues, with NPP at 2500g/m^3^/yr.
 The amount of organic matter in the soil accounts for 40% of the rainforest's total carbon store, showing there is significant storage and sequestration in the roots of trees.
 The growth is facilitated by high temperatures, which is strongly dependent on the interrelationship with the water cycle.

-The high temperatures and demand for nutrients also make the store of carbon in and on soil very low, due to the very fast deomposition of dead matter by decomposers.
+The high temperatures and demand for nutrients also make the store of carbon in and on soil very low, due to the very fast decomposition of dead matter by decomposers.
 Organic carbon thus circulates very rapidly.

-The mineral comsition of rocks, is largely igneous and metamorphic, with granite being abundant.
+The mineral composition of rocks, is largely igneous and metamorphic, with granite being abundant.
 These are not carboniferous but store large amounts of carbon in the long-term.

 ### Spatial scales
 An individual tree may have little influence on the cycle of water and carbon.
 Trees  are the main factor in reducing the velocity of precipitation, shielding the soil and preventing runoff of nutrients.
 At the same time, detritivores and decomposers are sheltered from the sun under tree cover, allowing for rapid decomposition of nutrients and release of carbon on the forest floor.
-A single tree sequesters over 22kg of carbon every year from the atmosphere through photosnthesis fixation through the stomata of each leaf, permanently (well, until combustion or deforestation occurs).
+A single tree sequesters over 22kg of carbon every year from the atmosphere through photosynthesis fixation through the stomata of each leaf, permanently (well, until combustion or deforestation occurs).

 An individual tree can take up around 50,000 litres of water every year from the soil.
 This is fuelled by uptake from the soil and groundwater stores, naturally reducing the amount of water there and adding it to the feedback loop of evapotranspiration and precipitation.
-They also play a part in intercepting precipitation, evapotranspiration and stabilising the soils throught their roots, which are a large subterranean carbon store too.
+They also play a part in intercepting precipitation, evapotranspiration and stabilising the soils through their roots, which are a large subterranean carbon store too.

 The rainforest as a whole may create [flying rivers](https://en.wikipedia.org/wiki/Flying_river) due to the sheer amount of water being pumped by transpiration and the temperatures facilitating evapotranspiration.
-Huge amounts of water is transpired - 20 billion tonnes per day by the 3 billion trees acting as pumps from the soil to the atmosphere.
+Huge amounts of water is transpired - 20 billion tonnes per day by the 390 billion trees acting as pumps from the soil to the atmosphere.

-The Amazon rainforest stores over 100 billion tones of cabon and absorbs 2.4 billion tonnes annually, with 1.7 billion tonnes released through decomposition and respiration.
+The Amazon rainforest stores over 100 billion tones of carbon and absorbs 2.4 billion tonnes annually, with 1.7 billion tonnes released through decomposition and respiration.
 This has a global scale impact, with it accounting for 1/4 of all terrestrial carbon absorption.
 Small changes in the carbon cycle thus have wide-ranging consequences.

-### Madiera drainage basin
+### Madeira drainage basin
 This basin is located in the south-east of Amazonia and in Brazil, Peru and Bolivia.
 It accounts for about 20% of the Amazon's basin and is the largest tributary river.
-Deforestation has occured in the higher elevation catchment areas, reducing the immediate storage of carbon and water in the biosphere and eroded soils.
+Deforestation has occurred in the higher elevation catchment areas, reducing the immediate storage of carbon and water in the biosphere and eroded soils.
 The outcrops of permeable rocks in this area, due to the velocity of water increasing and therefore less time for absorption, decreased in their water storage.

 Downstream, flooding in 2014 caused the inundation of floodplains, and water levels at Porto Velho reached record levels at 19.68m above normal.
 There were 60 deaths, 68,000 evacuations and the longer-lasting effects of water-borne disease outbreaks including cholera.
-Torrential rains, cased by orographic lift, combined with the reducton of interception, decreased lag times and increased the peak flow.
+Unexpectedly high rainfall (exacerbated by orographic lift) combined with the reduction of interception, decreased lag times and increased the peak flow.
 Overland flows increased substantially, with water unable to infiltrate into the soil as much and percolate into aquifers, it was understandable that the overland flow in Porto Velho was too much, and the ground was full saturated by this point.

 ### Impact of human activity
 As already demonstrated, there is high interdependence between the land, biosphere and atmosphere.
 If just one of these are disturbed, there is a consequence on all the other aspects.
 According to REDD, between 10 and 20 per cent of global GHG emissions are caused by forest destruction and damage, which equates to more than the entire global transport sector!

 70% of deforestation in the area is cattle ranching.
-In total, deforestaton peaked at 20k km^2^/yr in around 2005.
+In total, deforestation peaked at 20k km^2^/yr in around 2005.

 The effects of deforestation are wide-ranging.
 Converting trees into pasture **increases runoff by 27x**.
 Rainforests also have significantly greater humidity and convectional rainfall versus pastures, decreasing the likelihood of cloud formation downwind from them.
 This can cause droughts and greater aridity at a national or global scale.
-Deforestation in one area makes other forests unexposed also more likely to be at risk through environmental degredation, potentially causing a snowballing effect of damages to not only the ecosystem but the carbon and water cycles at large.
+Deforestation in one area makes other forests unexposed also more likely to be at risk through environmental degradation, potentially causing a snowballing effect of damages to not only the ecosystem but the carbon and water cycles at large.

-On the carbon cycle, human activity shrinks the carbon store in biomass by betwen 90 and 99% with grass or croplands vesus the rainforest, from **hundreds of tonnes per hectare** to just two tonnes.
+On the carbon cycle, human activity shrinks the carbon store in biomass by between 90 and 99% with grass or croplands versus the rainforest, from **hundreds of tonnes per hectare** to just two tonnes.
 Soils are depleted with less decomposer activity, and have nutrients, being washed away quickly with the precipitation not being slowed by throughfall or stem flow.

 Deforestation also causes a degrading effect for other areas of land beyond the immediately deforested area.
-38% of remaining Amazon forest already degraded - an area 10x the size of the UK and amounting to over 1 million km^2^; these areas exhibit simialr (but somewhat less severe) characteristics to deforested regions.
+38% of remaining Amazon forest already degraded - an area 10x the size of the UK and amounting to over 1 million km^2^; these areas exhibit similar (but somewhat less severe) characteristics to deforested regions.

 All of these combined have resulted in severe droughts downstream for population centres in Rio and Sao Paulo.
 The lack of water in reservoirs and extreme heatwaves due to the South American climatic system no longer being in equilibrium as a result of human activity is stressing aquifers and groundwater stores further, which is unsustainable.